stlab/better-code/better-code/src/chapter-4-algorithms.md

 }
 ```

 Extend the requirement: the user can now select multiple shapes.
+The loop
-The loop becomes more complicated.
-Removing one element shifts the indices of the remaining ones, so the loop must compensate.
+becomes more complicated.
+Removing one element shifts the indices of the
+remaining ones, so the code must compensate.

 ```swift
 /// Remove all selected shapes.
 (BAD)